 - (3) to amend as long as the proposed amendment does not broaden the scope of the claim

 According to the statute and implementing procedural regulations, the USPTO will seek to complete each PGR within 12-18 months from initiation.
-There is no restriction to voluntary settlement between the parties and any decision by the USPTO is appealable to the Court of Appeals for the Federal Circuit.
+There is no restriction to a voluntary settlement between the parties and any decision by the USPTO is appealable to the Court of Appeals for the Federal Circuit.

-Part II will explore in more detail the new Inter Partes Review proceeding, the Covered Business Method patent procedure conducted in the Patent Trial and Appeal Board (this procedure is a subspecies of PGR), costs, some of the more significant risks and implementation issues associated with the initiation and conduct of both the PGR and IPR proceedings, and other features of the AIA such as wilful infringement provisions.
+Part II will explore in more detail the new Inter Partes Review proceeding, the Covered Business Method patent procedure conducted in the Patent Trial and Appeal Board (this procedure is a subspecies of PGR), costs, some of the more significant risks and implementation issues associated with the initiation and conduct of both the PGR and IPR proceedings and other features of the AIA such as willful infringement provisions.

 John Lane specializes in complex intellectual property litigation and his practice is focused both in the U.S. and on an international scale.